jimhigson/oboe.js-dissertation/main/main.md

 command I quickly had a working build process and a distributable library requiring no run-time dependency management to be loaded.

-For future consideration there is Browserify.
+For future consideration there is Browserify [@browserify].
 This library reverses the 'browser first' Javascript mindset by viewing Node as the primary target for Javascript development and adapting the browser environment to match.
 Browserify converts applications written for Node into a single